d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 and a visualization and monitoring tool.
 We did this by composing a Python object that contains all relevant components for training a model.
-While this is not yet a professional grade implementation it is perfectly functional and code like this could already help you to solve small problems quickly.
+While this is not yet a professional-grade implementation it is perfectly functional and code like this could already help you to solve small problems quickly.
 In the next sections, we will see how to do this